-- Verify the document is not locked.
-From the Tool Palette, click the Document menu and choose Lock.
-If a check mark is displayed to the left of the Lock menu item, select Lock to remove the mark. - Verify the highlighted selection does not contain hidden text at the beginning or the end of the selection.
+- Verify the highlighted selection does not contain hidden text at the beginning or the end of the selection.
 Because RequisitePro uses hidden text to delineate requirements, it prevents the creation of a requirement with hidden text at its beginning or end. - Verify the highlighted selection is not inside or overlapping another requirement.
 Requirements cannot be nested or overlap one another.

-Creating a Requirement in the Database
+Creating a Requirement in a View